Creating Custom Kubernetes Resources using Kubebuilder

 case "":

-// with new created ones are doesn't have any status so its empty
+// newly created ones don't have any status, so it's empty

 return r.createSpaceship(spaceship)